danielum16/Java_Evolutionary_Genetics_Simulation/README.md

     .classpath – this is a file that lists all the internal/external references of a project. – automatically generated .project – this file serves as your id whenever you’ll try to import/export your project to different machines.
 With this file, you will able to let other eclipse software use/develop your project with ease.

+## Credits:
+It is a Java Web Based project that used the Open Source Code – Genetic Algorithm Hello World (https://github.com/jsvazic/GAHelloWorld)
+For more GAHelloWorld details, open: https://github.com/jsvazic/GAHelloWorld/blob/master/README.md